dotnetcore/EntityFrameworkCore.KingbaseES/src/EFCore.KingbaseES/README.md

-# DotNetCore Entity Framework Core provider for KingbaseES
+# Kdbndp Entity Framework Core provider for KingbaseES

-DotNetCore.EntityFrameworkCore.KingbaseES is the open source EF Core provider for KingbaseES.
+Kdbndp.EntityFrameworkCore.KingbaseES is the open source EF Core provider for KingbaseES.
 It allows you to interact with KingbaseES via the most widely-used .NET O/RM from Microsoft, and use familiar LINQ syntax to express queries.
+It's built on top of [Kdbndp](https://github.com/Kdbndp/Kdbndp).

 The provider looks and feels just like any other Entity Framework Core provider.
 Here's a quick sample to get you started: